 - Upon written request from a parent or student, the employee shall discontinue communicating with the student through e-mail, text messaging, instant messaging, or any other form of one-to-one communication. - An employee may request an exception from one or more of the limitations above by submitting a written request to his or her immediate supervisor. - All staff are required to use school email accounts for all electronic communications with parents.
-Communication about school issues through personal email accounts or text messages are not allowed, as they cannot be preserved in accordance with the district's record retention policy. - An employee shall notify his/her supervisor in writing within one business day if a student engages in an improper electronic communication with the employee.
+Communication about school issues through personal email accounts or text messages are not allowed, as they cannot be preserved in accordance with the district's record retention policy. - Any social media accounts created on behalf of any Farmersville ISD group, club, activity, or classroom is considered an official FISD account and is not considered a personal account.
+Upon creation of such an account, the log-in credentials must be shared with the FISD Director of Communications.
+If the account is created on Facebook, the FISD Director of Communications should be granted access as an Administrator on the account. - An employee shall notify his/her supervisor in writing within one business day if a student engages in an improper electronic communication with the employee.
 The employee should describe the form and context of the electronic communication.